hpc/pavilion2/.github/README.md

     the version of Python under which those unit tests run.
 Ideally, the default version should be among the supported versions.

 For each version, a compatible OS must be specified.
-This controls the OS on the virtual machine on which unit tests for that version of Python run.
+This controls the OS of the virtual machine on which unit tests for that version of Python run.
 Typically, this is the latest version of Ubuntu with which that version of Python is compatible.